christianbaun/ossperf/README.md

     -m : use the S3 API with the Minio Client (mc) instead of s3cmd.
 It is required to provide the alias of the mc configuration that shall be used
     -z : use the Azure CLI instead of the S3 API (this requires the python client for the Azure CLI and the environment variables AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_ACCESS_KEY)
-    -g : use the Google Cloud Storage CLI instead of the s3cmd (this requires the python client for the Google API) -l : use a specific site (location) for the bucket.
+    -g : use the Google Cloud Storage CLI instead of the s3cmd (this requires the python client for the Google API) -w : use the AWS CLI instead of the s3cmd (this requires the installation and configuration of the aws cli client) -l : use a specific site (location) for the bucket.
 This is supported e.g. by the AWS S3 and Google Cloud Storage -k : keep the local files and the directory afterwards (do not clean up) -p : upload and download the files in parallel